kiet13/structure-inpainting/README.md

 ### 2) Irregular Masks
 Our model is trained on the irregular mask dataset provided by [Liu et al.](https://arxiv.org/abs/1804.07723).
 You can download publically available Irregular Mask Dataset from [their website](http://masc.cs.gmu.edu/wiki/partialconv).

-Alternatively, you can download [Quick Draw Irregular Mask Dataset](https://github.com/karfly/qd-imd) by Karim Iskakov which is combination of 50 million strokes drawn by human hand.

-Please use [`scripts/flist.py`](scripts/flist.py) to generate train, test and validation set masks file lists as explained above.

 ## Getting Started
 Download the pre-trained models using the following links and copy them under `./checkpoints` directory.